figmentc/Adversarial-Image-Analysis/README.md

 ### Introdution and Methods
 Adversarial generation is implemented on a simple logistic regression model via Tensorflow and the MNIST dataset.
 The generating process is conducted in a directed manner, targetting changing input labeleld '2' to be classified as '6'.
-The generation process is as follows
+The generation process is as follows.
-1. Train logistic regression model and save weights
+1. Train logistic regression model and save weights.
+Step Size = 0.5, Iters = 5000.
 2. Generate boolean mask for correctly classified instances of label '2'
 3. Calculate delta by as (alpha) * (gradient of modified cost function over input)
 3. Shift input vector towards the label '6' by delta